(FLT) Les Tulipiers, Welcoming family holiday home, secure pool, in the Dordogne SW France

 En-suite shower room with wc.

-The East room: Is a light and airy room with twin beds 2 x 90 x 190cm or large king size bed can be configured as 180 x 190cm.
+The East room: Is a light and airy room with twin beds, two 90 x 190cm or large king-size bed can be configured as 180 x 190cm.
 Twin aspect windows with views towards the town and the front courtyard.

 En-suite shower room with wc.

-The West room: Is a spacious room with a double bed 150 x 200cm.
+The West room: Is a spacious room with a king-size bed 150 x 200cm.
 Twin aspect windows with views of the garden and the front courtyard.

 En-suite bathroom with wc.